yatishgarg-411/-IoT-Based-Pulse-Oximeter-with-CAD-Prediction-using-Machine-Learning/README.md

 2. Click "Share".
 3. Copy the email from your JSON file (it looks like your-service-account@your-project.iam.gserviceaccount.com).
 4. Paste this email into the "Share" field and give Editor access.Click "Send".
+5. The google sheet is there in the url section when you open the google sheet e.g "https://docs.google.com/spreadsheets/d/sheet_id/edit?gid=0#gid=0"
-5. Configure the Jupyter notebook to log data into your Google Sheet.
+6. Configure the Jupyter notebook to log data into your Google Sheet.

 ### 4. Machine Learning Model
 1. Train the provided dataset (`dataset.csv`) using the ensemble ML model in the notebook.